Franco2730/Franco2730/README.md

 I'm a very much a perfectionist; I like to push myself and ensure that my work is a worthy representation of what I can do.
 I greatly enjoy having a strong team where we all move in the same direction.
 I'm an avid fan of cinema, sports, and music.

 <h3> 👨‍💻 Henry Bootcamp and Udemy have allowed me to acquire various skills.
-And some of the languages I use are: </h3>
+And some of the languages I use are: </h3><br>
-•	JavaScript
+•	JavaScript<br>
 •	React.js
 •	Node.js
 •	Express.js